The combination of flavors in these Banana Biscoff Muffins will totally blow your mind. Sweet bananas and cinnamon cookie vibes all the way.

 The banana and cinnamon-y cookie combination is simply delicious and makes for the perfect quick breakfast or snack on the go!

-- 1 cup mashed ripe banana
+- 1 cup mashed bananas, about 2

 - 2/3 cup granulated sugar